IsaacNicholls1/MH-P1-IsaacN/README.md

  ## Logo

-- Created by Graeme (Gray) Adamson Logo 1 Logo 2.
-Used a CSS file and HTML file to create it
+- Image taken from Pexels.com and resized with squoosh photo editor to make the correct size.
-- CSS file is in the assets folder in the CSS sub-folder which were used to generate logo files are logo.css and logo.css
+- File is in the assets folder, and subolder images.
-- Images used are in the assests folder in the logo sub-folder files are Web%20capture_10-1-2024_165527__resized.jpeg (logo) and Web%20capture_10-1-2024_173633__resized.jpeg (logo2)
-- Team decided on logo2

 - - - -
 # Testing #

 ## HTML Validation
 - Initial HTML Validation was performed using the W3C Mark up service and the results can be found in this document. https://docs.google.com/document/d/1bpeozgiIdqKK1ukf-Le-pkrP0iTv6WHeWEdsZ5wpVN4/edit?usp=sharing
-- The missing P element & the duplicate attribute on class in the Guide.html has been resolved.
+- The has been resolved.
-- Any issues with the index.html & contact.html page have remained as future fixes.
+- No Issues with

 ## CSS Validation
 - Initial W3C CSS style sheet validation link https://docs.google.com/document/d/1PLn-LXFHKpIaeiYMOUwEe_7h6ZVjw1cCxucjCS2Kp-w/edit?usp=sharing